shanalii/Scintarc-Database/README.md

 ## Future Development Directions
 1. Dissect the errors catalogued in "logerrors.txt", and determine whether the files themselves or the program is to blame for each of the different error types.
+2. Add sorting functionalities for SQLite tables (see known issues item 1).
+3. Understand [Hauke Jung's code](https://github.com/haukejung/pulsarpkg), figure out how to use it, and implement some of his key functionalities.
+4. Add plotting functionalities for dynamic spectra.